-It’s like swearing off sugar but having your favorite sweet treat constantly within reach.
+It’s like swearing off sugar but constantly having your favorite sweet treat within reach.
 Sooner or later, most people would cave.
 Yes, getting sober means readjusting some things in your life, including who you spend most of your time with, but it’s a change for the better.

-You may want to wait until you feel like you’re truly “ready”, but putting it off puts you in danger of never getting the help that you need.
-Even if you find yourself identifying with one or more items on this list, it is not a guarantee that rehab won’t work for you.
-They are simply things you need to keep in the back of your mind during your journey, in order to decrease your chances of relapse.
+You may want to wait until you feel like you’re truly “ready,” but putting it off puts you in danger of never taking that first step.
+Even if you find yourself identifying with one or more reasons on this list, it is not a guarantee that rehab won’t work for you.
+These are simply things you need to keep in mind during your journey to prevent relapse and stay on track.

 If you or someone you love is currently struggling with drug addiction or alcoholism, please know that help is available.
 With over 45 years of experience, Clearbrook Treatment Centers has had the opportunity to witness the miracle of recovery for thousands of individuals.